Dear Bread Loaf Guest,

 You will be able to stay in touch via email.
 There is a computer lab on campus with Mac computers (no PCs).
 And if you bring your laptop, iPad, or phone, wireless access is available in public spaces (and possibly in your room, though that is not a sure thing).
 Please see the important wi-fi note above on how to register for wi-fi once on campus.

-Bread Loaf is a remote campus and cell phone service is, for the most part, unavailable at this time (Verizon customers may have some service in the Inn or the Barn).
-Please do not plan on having cell phone service and make other arrangements before you travel to the conference.
-Participants have successfully stayed in touch with home using their smartphone to access wi-fi calling, Facetime, or Zoom.
-A phone card could also be useful as there are landlines available on the campus—usually one phone per floor in each of the buildings.
+Cell phone service is available in the Inn and the Barn on the Bread Loaf campus but access is intermittent depending upon your provider.
+Verizon and AT&T should work fine.
+Other providers may not.
+We also recommend staying in touch with home by using their smartphone to access wi-fi calling, Facetime, or Zoom.
+There are landlines available on the campus—usually one phone per floor in each of the buildings.
 After you arrive, you could share that floor phone number with family at home.
 The phone for the main switchboard on campus is 802-443-2700 (hours are usually 8 AM to 10 PM).
 The Front Desk staff member will transfer the call to your floor or take a message for you, if needed.

 Address for mail